IsabeldeCastilla/IsabeldeCastilla.github.io/_pages/projects.md

 {% include base_path %}

-Carnegie Mellon University, Visual and Tactile SLAM (Group Project)
+Project1: Visual and Tactile SLAM
 ======
 Clarification: There are contents from our project final paper, by Hung-Jui Huang, Anoop Bhat, Jiarui Chang, Xinming Han.